PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 ### Building an .rpm for Fedora

-Build dependencies are automatically installed using `DNF`, however, you will also need the `rpmdevtools` package (on Fedora), in order to fetch sources and set up your tree.
+Build dependencies are automatically installed using `DNF`, however, you will also need the `rpmdevtools` package, in order to fetch sources and set up your tree.
 You don't need to clone the repo for this; the spec file handles that.